Movie reviews I’ve written for movies released theatrically in 1964.

 11. Rudolph, the Red-Nosed Reindeer, directed by Larry Roemer (8/10*)

-Too much of my childhood to be objective.
+Too much a part of my childhood to be objective.

 12. The Killers, directed by Don Siegel (7/10)